-Tucked into the Soberania National Park, Gamboa is adjacent to the canal, which makes it a popular spot for those wanting to experience the canal by water.
-Starting from the beautiful Gamboa Rainforest Resort, visitors on the Gatun Lake Expedition hop on a motorboat that navigates the Chagres River towards Gatun Lake, which is one of the world’s largest manmade lakes.
-Surrounded by lush jungle that’s home to critters like capuchin, howler and tamarind monkeys as well as crocodiles and iguanas, there’s no shortage of sights and sounds to take in.
+Tucked into the Soberania National Park, Gamboa is adjacent to the Panama Canal which makes it a popular spot for those wanting to experience it by water.
+Starting from the beautiful Gamboa Rainforest Resort, visitors on the Gatun Lake Expedition hop on a motorboat that navigates the Chagres River towards Gatun Lake, which is one of the world’s largest man-made lakes.
+Surrounded by the lush Panama jungle that’s home to critters like capuchin, howler and tamarind monkeys as well as crocodiles and iguanas, there’s no shortage of sights and sounds to take in.

-Another popular tour from Gamboa is the Rainforest Aerial Tram, which ascends 600 metres from the shadowy rainforest floor through dense, tropical vegetation.
+Another one of the popular Gamboa tours is the Rainforest Aerial Tram, which ascends 600 metres from the shadowy rainforest floor through dense, tropical vegetation.
 Interestingly enough, staff have to head out first thing every morning to clear away sloths and snakes to ensure they’re not caught in the cables once the tram gets up and running.

 From the top of the tram line it’s a quick walk to the 30-metre high observation tower which offers an unobstructed view of the Chagres River, sun-drenched rainforest canopy, and the Gaillard Cut which is an artificial valley that forms part of the Panama Canal.
 There’s plenty of wildlife spotting to be had, including tiny spotted frogs which look adorable but are actually poisonous—don’t worry, your guide will point them out to ensure you avoid harm.

-The last stop on the tour is the gorgeous orchid garden which overflows with blooms, a frog farm, and the butterfly sanctuary where visitors can get an up-close look at the shy, colourful creatures.
+The last stop is the gorgeous orchid garden which overflows with blooms, a frog farm, and the butterfly sanctuary where visitors can get an up-close look at the shy, colourful creatures.
 It’s easy to see why this is one of the most popular Panama excursions.